The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Introduction

 The estimates in Theorem~\ref{theorem:phihatSelmer} suggest that $\rank \Sel_{\hphi}(\hE_n)- \omega_2(\cf(2n))+\delta_n=\rank \Sel_{\phi}(E_n)$ converges to the Dirac delta distribution.
 Similar distributions have been observed previously in certain problems related to the $2$-part of class groups~\cite{AK,FKP,KMS}, and for the $2$-Selmer groups of quadratic twists of elliptic curves over a fixed quadratic extensions~\cite{MP}.

-It is known that the distribution of Selmer groups diverges in certain families of elliptic curves~\cite{KLO1,KLO2} by averaging the lower bound coming from the Tamagawa ratio.
+It is known that the distribution of $2$-Selmer ranks diverges in certain families of elliptic curves by averaging the lower bound coming from the Tamagawa ratio~\cite{KLO1,KLO2} and by estimating the order of magnitude of the average size of the $2$-Selmer group~\cite{Yu2sel2}.
 For elliptic curves with $3$-isogenies, Alp\"{o}ge, Bhargava, and Shnidman~\cite{ABS} proved that the average size of the $2$-Selmer group of $y^2=x^3+dn^2$ is $3$, for any fixed integer $d\neq 0$.
 By averaging the Tamagawa ratio of the curves with $n\leq N$, they showed that the average size of the $3$-isogeny Selmer group has a lower bound of the order $(\log N)^{\frac{1}{3}}$ when $d$ and $-3d$ are not squares, and order $\log N$ when $-3d$ is a square.
 When $d$ is a square, they predicted that the average should be bounded.
 From Theorem~\ref{theorem:phihatSelmer}, we see that the average size of $\Sel_{\phi}(E_n)$ is $1$.
-As we will see in Section~\ref{section:regularmoments}, it is possible to deduce the moments of $\#\Sel_{\hphi}(\hE_n)$ from Theorem~\ref{theorem:phihatSelmer}, which in particular shows that the average size of $\Sel_{\hphi}(\hE_n)$ is asymptotic to a constant multiple of $\log N$.
+As we will see in Section~\ref{section:regularmoments}, with some slight modification to the proof of Theorem~\ref{theorem:phihatSelmer}, it is possible to obtain the moments of $\#\Sel_{\hphi}(\hE_n)$, which in particular shows that the average size of $\Sel_{\hphi}(\hE_n)$ is asymptotic to a constant multiple of $\log N$.
+We summarize the result as follows.